Enzo2911/ZenBOT/README.md

 - go to phpmyadmin if you have installed wamp or xamp and launched all the services, you just need to launch 127.0.0.1/phpmyadmin to access it.
 - Create a database (Name you want me to use alexabot for my part)
+- go to phpmyadmin if you have installed wamp or xamp and launched all the services, you just need to launch 127.0.0.1/phpmyadmin to access it.
+- Go to folder database and import the file named TableTYPEAlexaBOT.sql in the database you have create
 - Go to the config.json file as the previous view and edit it replacing this information with your own:

 ```json